 “Laurin hated hearing people talking about a ‘battle with cancer,’” Michael reflected, “because with stage four, there is almost no chance of winning, so she asked me to describe her journey as her having ‘great fortitude.’”

-After his wife’s passing, Michael invited Laurin’s supporters to donate to the non-profit organization In the Middle, the same non-profit that helped the couple plan their wedding day, in Laurin’s honor.
+After his wife’s passing, Michael invited Laurin’s supporters to donate to the nonprofit organization In the Middle, the same nonprofit that helped the couple plan their wedding day, in Laurin’s honor.
+He even inaugurated a scholarship for students who have lost their parents to cancer in Laurin’s name.

 On the one-year anniversary of his wife’s passing, Laurin’s “Polka Dot King,” Michael, thanked his queen for their time spent together.
 “I have a huge hole in my heart in which I fear will never be filled,” he wrote.
 “But I have so many amazing memories.”